 Mosquitoes are not only a nuisance, they also carry disease.
-Mosquitoes are most prevalent during the summer months, the common habitats are along the Murray River, Murray Lakes and costal mangrove areas.
+Mosquitoes are most prevalent during the summer months, the common habitats are along the Murray River, Murray Lakes and coastal mangrove areas.
 Many Alexandrina townships are situated in these areas so it is important to understand how we can protect ourselves and control mosquitoes around the home.

 What is Council doing about mosquito control?